ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 Figure 2 .
 SFL's annual water consumption in all premises from FY2020 to FY2022.
 (A) Shows the annual water consumption and year-on-year percentage reduction of water consumption (m³).
 (B) Shows  annual  water  intensity  per  employee  and year-on-year percentage reduction of water intensity.
 Yearon-year percentage reduction shown in red font.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000029_a09a7b8abb1256cd63eef8061e228fa068285bed4ab7a987e4d6b80dc137a7ef.png)
+**Description**: The bar graph shows the water consumption in cubic meters (m³) over three fiscal years: FY2020, FY2021, and FY2022.
+The water consumption decreased over time, starting at 1,205.2 m³ in FY2020, then dropping to 568.9 m³ in FY2021, and further decreasing to 443.2 m³ in FY2022; FY2022 bar is a different color to highlight the final year.
+A dotted line connects the tops of the bars, illustrating the downward trend.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000030_181ebc72c039e83289de08ddab39ed1c6905da5d5aeba69140f5815a43bf51d5.png)
+**Description**: The image is a bar graph illustrating the water consumption per employee in cubic meters for the fiscal years 2020, 2021, and 2022, with values of 11.5, 5.5, and 4.4 respectively, and a dotted line connecting the tops of the bars to show a downward trend; the graph indicates a 51.9% decrease in water consumption between FY2020 and FY2021 and a 21.0% decrease between FY2021 and FY2022, with the FY2022 bar colored in orange.

 We continue to encourage the reduction of water consumption for all employees by reminding employees in customer  centres  to  use  water  conservatively  at  all  times.
 Going  forward,  SFL  will  continue  to  assess  initiatives  to reduce  water  consumption  and  aim  to  maintain  current consumption levels as per previous years.